John-Auerbach/VLEO-DSMC/README.md

 | `in.auto_surf_decomp` | Automatic surface decomposition by orientation | Complex geometries requiring drag decomposition |
 | `in.ampt_box` | Original slender box configuration | Testing |

-The repository provides several input file templates with descriptive names. **To run any of them, copy/rename to `in.ampt`** since all run / analysis scripts expect this filename:
+**To run any of them, copy/rename to `in.ampt`** since all run / analysis scripts expect this filename:

 ```bash
 cp in.cube in.ampt              # Use cube configuration